miquelvir/upf-calendar-exporter/README.md

 this is not a project endorsed by UPF; changes in their UPF's end might break the current solution

-report bugs through comments if possible
+report bugs through comments if possible - be nice, it is a one day built :)